-Using MarkLogic with Hadoop on Intel Architecture, federal healthcare organizations can more easily ensure patient eligibility and prevent fraud waste and abuse.
-By easily consolidating information across silos, such as data on providers, patients, procedures, watch lists, etc., MarkLogic can
+• Using MarkLogic and Hadoop, payers can more easily ensure patient eligibility and prevent fraud waste and abuse.
+By easily consolidating information across silos, such as data on providers, patients, procedures, watch lists, etc., MarkLogic can generate real-time risk alerts, while Hadoop enhances overall scale and data logistics capabilities.
+Together, the system provides operational efficiency to the overall process.

-- generate real-time risk alerts, while Hadoop enhances overall scale and data logistics capabilities.
-Together, the system provides operational efficiency to the overall process. - Using MarkLogic with Hadoop on Intel Architecture, intelligence and law enforcement agencies can extend not only their ability to respond to greater volume, but also better incorporate their unstructured data into the analytical process.
-Previously, such data has either been too time-consuming to incorporate or simply not possible with traditional technologies. - In the all-source analytical space, MarkLogic's Semantics triple store, paired with the Apache Hadoop and Intel, provides the ability to enable richer context and relationshipmapping to intelligence reports, electronic messages, and other unstructured narratives that are critical to counter-terrorism efforts. - National security organizations and coalition partners, whether across large regions or communities of interest, stand to benefit greatly from the ability to not only load data as-is, but also to securely share and analyze the data in a timely fashion, by leveraging the massive scale of MarkLogic with Hadoop on Intel Architecture, as well as MarkLogic's advanced indexing capabilities.
+- Using MarkLogic and Hadoop, payers can extend not only their ability to respond to greater volume, but also better incorporate their unstructured data into the claims processing process.
+Previously, such data has either been too time-consuming to incorporate or simply not possible with traditional technologies. - In the clinical space, MarkLogic's Semantics triple store, paired with Hadoop and Intel Architecture, provide the ability to enable richer context and relationship-mapping to clinical documentation, electronic medical records, and other unstructured narratives that are critical to clinical decision support. - Health information exchanges, whether across regions, communities, or hospitals, stand to benefit greatly from the ability to not only load data as-is, but also to make sense of the data in a timely fashion, by leveraging the massive scale of MarkLogic and Apache Hadoop, as well as MarkLogic's advanced indexing capabilities.